PhilippeMonteil/Exploring.WPF/Doc/Essentials/WPF.Essentials.XAML.md

 - attribut TypeConverterAttribute appliqué à une classe ou à une propriété
 - précise le nom d'une classe dérivant de TypeConverter invoquée pour transformer une string en valeur de la classe ou de la propriété marquée.

+The per-property type converter technique is particularly useful if you choose to use a property type from Microsoft .NET Framework or from some other library where you cannot control the class definition and cannot apply a “TypeConverter” attribute there.

 A XAML processor needs two pieces of information in order to process an attribute value.
 - The first piece of information is the value type of the property that is being set.